-"Interest Payment Dates" for the Notes will be the day of January, April, July and October of each year, commencing on July , 2007 and will include the maturity date or Early Redemption Date, as applicable.
+"Interest Payment Dates" for the Notes will be the fifth day of January, April, July and October of each year, commencing on July 5, 2007 and will include the maturity date or Early Redemption Date, as applicable.

-From and including April , 2007 to but excluding April , 2008, interest on the Notes will accrue at a fixed rate of at least 10.00% per annum.
-The actual fixed rate will be determined on the Pricing Date and will be set forth in the final pricing supplement made available in connection with sales of the Notes.
+From and including April 5, 2007 to but excluding April 5, 2008, interest on the Notes will accrue at a fixed rate of 10.00% per annum.

-During each subsequent quarterly interest period which begins on and including April, 2008, interest will accrue at a rate per annum equal to 50 multiplied by the greater of (A) the Accrual Feature and (B) zero.
+During each subsequent quarterly interest period which begins on and including April 5, 2008, interest will accrue at a rate per annum equal to 50 multiplied by the greater of (A) the Accrual Feature and (B) zero.